MSTRocketDesignTeam/SRAD-Flight-Computer/README.md

 It aims to reduce complexity and overhead by doing away with the modular design and instead focusing on a single board.
 This will eliminate the difficulty in interfacing independent microcontrollers.
 By minimizing the area of the board it is anticipated that it may be flown on many more nonspecialized rockets, in an effort to build up flight data for verification.

-<strong>Once this platform has adequately matured, it is intended to be a viable parachute deployment system for S&T's Rockets.</strong>
+<em><strong>Once this platform has adequately matured, it is intended to be a viable parachute deployment system for S&T's Rockets.</strong></em>

 # Documentation